 Also, according to Daizetz T. Suzuki (1870-1966), the total self-identity of "I am I" is the state of non-time and is equivalent to the emptiness of Buddhist philosophy.
 Reverend Gudo Nishijima of Dogen's Soto Zen line informs that Eihei Dogen [1200-53] says things similar to it:

 He denies that sunyata (emptiness), is "nothingness, non-existence, or non-reality."
 "Sunyata is not non-existence."
 In Master Dogen's teaching sunyata is not the denial of real existence - it expresses the absence of anything other than real existence."
-[See Szi, Chapter "Bussho"] [More]
+[See Nishijima and Cross 1996, Chapter "Bussho"] [More]

 Major texts of Mahayana Buddhism, such as the Mahaparinirvana Sutra or Lankavatara Sutra, teach that the Void (sunyata) is not really void.
 The Lankavatara Sutra repeats with variations, "Avoid the erroneous reasonings of the philosophers and seek this self-realisation of Noble Wisdom", and "Erroneous teachings do not recognise that the world-mind-system also includes the mind itself.
 Deep Mind is as real as anything and anyone."